solutions-territoire/caoutsearch/docs/documentation/searches/filters/date.md

 title: Date
 ---

-For a date filter defined like this:
+Register a date filter like this:

 ```ruby
 class ArticleSearch < Caoutsearch::Search::Base
   ...